• Skip to primary navigation

 Dairy-free tzatziki sauce in a bowl with a whisk.

-To make this vegan tzatziki sauce using yogurt, follow the same directions as the mayo version (and let me know which vegan yogurt you use!).
+To make this vegan tzatziki sauce with a yogurt base, be sure to find the thickest, creamiest Greek-style vegan yogurt or full fat coconut milk based yogurt with no aftertaste.
+Follow the same directions as the mayo based tzatziki version above (and let me know which vegan yogurt you use!).

-This vegan tzatziki tastes very much like the original, it's tangy creamy fresh and easy to make at home from scratch.
-Here's a few tips I've learned after making this vegan sauce for over a decade:
+This vegan tzatziki tastes very much like classic tzatziki, and it's easy to make at home from scratch.
+Here's a few tips I've learned after making it for over a decade:

-• Should I remove the cucumber seeds?: Removing the seeds is a good idea to avoid a thinner/watery sauce.
+• Should I remove the cucumber seeds?: I remove the seeds to prevent a watery tzatziki sauce.

-• Deseeding a cucumber: Cut the cucumber in half lengthwise.
-Hold one half in your hand and run a spoon down the seed spine from top to bottom with the other hand.
-It's quick and tidy.
+• How to deseed a cucumber: Peel the cucumber before deseeding (if peeling).
+Cut the cucumber in half lengthwise.
+Hold one half in your hand and run a spoon* down the seed spine from top to bottom with the other hand.
+It's quick and tidy. *This is a coffee spoon and it's the perfect size for mini cucumbers.

-• Optional Add Ins: I don't add oil, but I know it's popular and authentic to give the sauce a richer, creamier texture and mouthfeel.
-I don't think it's necessary in the cashew version which is already rich and creamy.
-The curly parsley is totally optional but adds freshness and color.
+• Optional add ins: I don't add oil, but I know it's popular and authentic to make the tzatziki richer.
+The curly parsley is totally optional but adds a fresh herby flavor and pop of color.
+Onion powder is optional but also good!

-• Storing and make ahead: all 3 versions get thicker and more flavorful as they chill in the fridge.
-It's a great make ahead dip for that reason!
-Make it a day or two in advance and store in a jar in the fridge for up to 5 days.
-The cashew based tzatziki may need a teaspoon of water to thin it after being chilled overnight.
+• Storing and make ahead: All 3 versions get thicker and more flavorful as they chill.
+Make it a day or two in advance and store in the fridge for up to 5 days.
+The cashew based tzatziki may need a teaspoon of lemon juice, vinegar or oil to thin after being chilled overnight.

 Vegan falafel wrap with tomatoes hummus and cucumbers in a pita with tahini sauce.